First editions of Beethoven's music

 Collected editions of Beethoven's works

 Collected editions of Beethoven's works from the 19th and 20th centuries in the Beethoven Center's collection number about 300.
 These include the series issued shortly after Beethoven's death by the publishers Haslinger, Dunst, and André as well as collections edited by Moscheles, Liszt, and many others.

 Music of Beethoven's contemporaries

 Of a small score collection of music by Beethoven's contemporaries, Daniel Steibelt is particularly well-represented.
-Most of these are not yet cataloged in the Beethoven Gateway.
-For a list, please inquire to the Curator.
+Most of these are now cataloged in the Beethoven Gateway.